silbo/greenbox/README.md

-# weedbox
+# greenbox
-Weedbox to grow plants in a box
+Greenbox to grow plants in a box